AdobeDocs/target.pt-BR/help/c-experiences/c-manage-content/create-json-offer.md

 ]
 ```

-Para extrair a oferta JSON, você repete as ações e encontra a ação com a ação `setJson` e, em seguida, repete pela matriz de conteúdo.
+Para extrair a oferta JSON, faça uma iteração por meio de ações e encontre a ação com a ação `setJson` e, em seguida, percorra a matriz de conteúdo.

 ## Caso de uso {#section_85B07907B51A43239C8E3498EF58B1E5}